rth/vtext/README.md

 ### Features

  - Tokenization: Regexp tokenizer, Unicode segmentation
- - Stemming: Snowball (in Python 15-20x faster than NLTK)
+ - Stemming: Snowball (in Python 15-20x faster than NLTK) + language specific rules
  - Analyzers (*planned*): word and character n-grams, skip grams
  - Token counting: converting token counts to sparse matrices for use in machine learning libraries.
 Similar to `CountVectorizer` and